Skip to content

 This is also another myth.
 Finasteride in no way causes cancer.
 Instead, studies have found that long-term use of Finasteride may reduce the chances of (prostate) cancer ever appearing.

-6- Reduction in sperm number
+6- Reduction in Sperm Number

-A study was made in 2013 with 4400 patients on Finasteride.
+🔹 A study was conducted in 2013 with 4400 patients on Finasteride.
 In this study, researchers made different discoveries in different periods.
-During the initial results, researchers concluded that: “No man had a decrease in sperm count.”
-Furthermore, no other aspect of the sperms was changed, such as their effectiveness, hormone parameters, mobility, or morphology.
+During the initial results, researchers concluded that:

-But further research has discovered an interesting population of patients with an increased number of sperms after leaving the treatment of Finasteride: Patients who were already suffering from low numbers of sperms due to an existing disease, oligospermia
+However, further research has discovered an interesting population of patients with an increased number of sperms after leaving the treatment of Finasteride: Patients who were already suffering from low numbers of sperms due to an existing disease, oligospermia

 Only out of this group, 50% of the population showed an increase after they stopped using Finasteride, which directly proves that there are no effects Finasteride could have on sperm numbers.
 Because even with this group combined, the entire population of patients didn’t show any decrease in sperm count.
-And the rest of the patients that did not have a secondary disease before starting Finasteride showed no signs of an increase in sperm numbers after they stopped using it.

 So, the question is: are they reversible?